 Scientists and doctors have been baffled.
 To this day, no one truly knows what the exact cause, or causes, of cataracts are.
 There are theories, of course; one of which is that cataracts are a result of a crystalline protein build up in the eye.
 As the eye produces more protein, it pushes the old protein down, which then becomes gray or cloudy.

 When the protein has built up and formed a cataract, it prevents light from entering through the normally clear lens.
 The cataract will continue to grow if not treated.
 Cataracts normally affect your central vision the most.
 If allowed to form even more, it could begin to affect your peripheral vision as well.

 The only current cure for cataracts is to surgically remove them.
 The entire lens is removed and replaced with an artificial lens.
-The surgery is non-invasive, but none the less runs risks.
+The surgery is non-invasive, but none the less has risks.
+There is concern over cataract surgery destroying the patient’s stem cells and causing long-term eye conditions.
 Some patients have reported new cataracts forming on their artificial lens after surgery.

 It probably didn’t go over your head that scientists have but a cloudy (pardon the pun) idea when it comes to cataracts.
 How can an eye drop be in development if scientists don’t even know what the problem is?
 The answer to that is simple; a group of scientists found a thread, pulled at it, and something amazing was at the other end.

 It all started with two small children in China who had inherited congenital cataracts from their parents who did not have congenital cataracts.
 Upon a closer examination, the researchers found that the siblings shared a mutation that stopped the production of a natural steroid called lanosterol.

 Using some surprisingly simple logic, the researchers thought if the parents could produce lanosterol and not get cataracts, but the children couldn’t produce lanosterol and did get cataracts, then there must be some sort of link between the two.